 In this interview, Don Welch from MTI Instruments talks to AZoM using capacitance sensors in industrial applications.

-What are the important parameters that you need to consider when selecting a capacitance sensor?
+What are the important parameters that you need to consider when selecting a traditional capacitance sensor?

 The most important parameter is the range that needs to be measured.
 We typically start out by asking customers how far away they need to measure.
 Capacitance sensors are quite precise and measure extremely small distances of around a few millimeters.
 The next important parameter to consider would be what resolution is needed.
 Typically, we can provide 10,000:1 in terms of resolution and in some cases, better than that.